Beyond the Resume: The Basics of Hiring for Culture Fit (Part 3 of 3)

 Ensuring culture-fit alignment in team members can be achieved by:

-- Developing and communicating your organization’s goals and mission.
+- Developing and communicating your organisation’s goals and mission.

 - Establishing your values, living by them as leaders, and bringing your team into alignment around them.